OasisLMF/OpenDataTransform/docs/src/index.rst

 The collaboration is coordinated by The Insurance Development Forum (IDF) `Risk Modelling Steering Group (RMSG) <https://www.insdevforum.org/working-groups/rmsg/>`_ with OASIS leading development of the framework in partnership with model vendors and users.
 The project is conducted under the IDF RMSG
-Interoperabilty Technical Working Group (ITWG) whose members, drawn from over 30 organisations, have collaborated in the vision and design of this framework.
+Interoperability Technical Working Group (ITWG) whose members, drawn from over 30 organisations, have collaborated in the vision and design of this framework.

 The Open Exposure Data Transformation provides an open-source, free, and model-agnostic exposure transformation framework to improve efficiency and transparency of exposure transformations in the insurance market.